-Teething problems of GST to be resolved within two months, says CEA Arvind Subramanian
+Teething problems of GST to be resolved within two months, says CEA Arvind Subramanian“There will be some hurdles initially.
+But we will be able to remove them in 1-2 months,” Subramanian said.

 Chief Economic Adviser Arvind Subramanian on Saturday admitted that the implementation of Goods and Services Tax (GST will face initial hurdles.